ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Use Shift- or Ctrl- for random colours/reset colours.
 Game>Delete Large Rocks: Removes rocks for that smooth map feel.
 Game>Delete Small Rocks: Removes rocks for that smooth map feel.
-Game>List All Objects: A list of objects; double-click on one to select and move the camera to it.
+Game>List All Objects: A list of objects; <image UI/Infopanel/left_click.tga 1400>*2 on one to select and move the camera to it.
 Game>Object Planner: Places fake construction site objects at mouse cursor (collision disabled).
 Game>Place Objects: Opens editor mode with the place objects dialog.
 Game>Pulsating Pins Disable: When true pins will no longer do the pulsating motion (hover over to stop).